 Tips on Retirement

-• Deciding whether or not to convert regular IRA assets to a Roth IRA calls for careful evaluation of your financial and tax situation.
+- Deciding whether or not to convert traditional IRA assets to a Roth IRA calls for careful evaluation of your financial and tax situation.
 That’s where a financial advisor can be invaluable.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/designer491, ©iStock.com/zimmytws, ©iStock.com/designer491